truth table: Binary Operations 1

 44 )

-• I add the last case - when the first input is False and the second input is False
+• I add an assertion for the last case, which is when the first input is False and the second input is False

 35 def test_project_second(self):